ietf-wg-asdf/SDF/sdf.md

 sdfTypes will not be confused with more generally applicable ones.

 The initial set of registrations is described in {{sdftype1}}.

+### Feature Names {#fn}

+IANA is requested to create a "Feature Names" registry in the "Semantic Definition Format (SDF)" registry group, with the following template:

+Name:
+: A feature name composed of ASCII letters, digits, and dollar signs, starting with a lower case ASCII letter or a dollar sign (i.e., using a pattern of "⁠`[a-z$][A-Za-z$0-9]*`").

+Brief Description:
+: A brief description.

+Reference:
+: A pointer to a specification.

+Change Controller:
+: (see {{Section 2.3 of RFC8126@-reg}})

+The registration policy is Specification Required as per {{Section 4.6 of RFC8126@-reg}}.

+The instructions to the Experts are:

+* to ascertain that the specification is available in an immutable reference and has achieved a good level of review, and
+* to be frugal in the allocation of feature names that are suggestive of generally applicable semantics, keeping them in reserve for features that are likely to enjoy wide use and can make good use of their conciseness.

+The "Feature Names" registry starts out empty.

 Security Considerations {#seccons}
 =======================